gadomski/www.gadom.ski/_posts/2017-01-19-cropping-and-merging-with-pdal.md

 ├── ScanPos003.laz
 ├── ScanPos004.laz
 └── ScanPos005.laz
+Makefile
 ```

 ## Cropping

-We'll crop the data using [PDAL's crop filter](http://www.pdal.io/stages/filters.crop.html) and providing it a [WKT](https://en.wikipedia.org/wiki/Well-known_text) polygon.
+We're going to crop the data with [PDAL's crop filter](http://www.pdal.io/stages/filters.crop.html) by providing it a [WKT](https://en.wikipedia.org/wiki/Well-known_text) polygon of our AOI.
-We were provided the area of interest as a shapefile, so we need to convert it to WKT with [ogr2ogr](http://www.gdal.org/ogr2ogr.html).
+Because our AOI is a shapefile, we need to convert it to WKT with [ogr2ogr](http://www.gdal.org/ogr2ogr.html).
-Since shapefiles can be complicated, there's no straightforward way to convert a shapefile to WKT; in this case, however, we know the shapefile has one shape, so we can use a simple Python script (saved as `~/bin/ogr2wkt` for future use):
+Since shapefiles can be complicated, there's no straightforward way to convert a shapefile to WKT; in this case, however, we know that our shapefile is simple enough to use this simple Python script, located in `~/bin/ogr2wkt`:

 {% highlight python linenos %}
 #!/usr/bin/env python